ZupIT/beagle-docs/content/en/overview.md

 {{% playground file="overview-simple-example.json" language="en" %}}

+> Throughout the documentation, you will see examples – like the one above – that use a tool named **Playground**.
+By using it, you can:
+>
+> - Quickly see how Beagle works;
+> - Edit the code on the left and run it to see visual updates;
+> - Select different platforms to run your code on.
+> For more information about this tool, check out the [Playground section]({{< ref path="playground/_index.md" >}}).

 As you can see on the left side, we are declaring our screen with JSON.
-You can think of that JSON as what your backend provides to your frontend via a HTTP response.
-Frontend will then interpret it, and properly render it on the platform's screen (as you can see in the right side).
-Beagle provides libraries on both backend and frontend to completely handle this workflow for you.
+You can suppose this JSON is what your backend provides to your frontend via an HTTP response.
+The frontend will then interpret it, and properly render it on the platform's screen (as you can see on the right side).
+Beagle provides libraries on the backend and frontend to completely handle this workflow for you.

-Just to clarify, we are using JSON here because it is the most straightforward way to use Beagle, but it's not the most productive and scalable.
-We actually have a "language" (DSL in Kotlin) that you should use in your backend to produce this same JSON in a more productive way – with autocomplete and other benefits.
+Just to make it clear, in this example, we are using JSON because it is the most straightforward way to use Beagle, but it's not the most productive and scalable.
+Beagle actually has a "language" (DSL in Kotlin) that you should use in your backend to produce this same JSON in a more productive way – with autocomplete and other benefits.

-Also, you can see which frontend platforms we support [here](#platforms-and-versions).
-They all render components **natively**, that is, if you want to use Beagle in a native mobile application on Android and iOS, our SDKs for these platforms will use native UIs (Android Views and UIKit, respectively), and you can even integrate your own native components to work with Beagle.
+Check out which frontend platforms Beagle supports [in the platforms and versions section](#platforms-and-versions).
+They all render components **natively**, for example, if you use Beagle in a native mobile application on Android and iOS, the SDKs for these platforms will use native UIs (Android Views and UIKit, respectively), and you can even integrate your own native components to work with Beagle.

-> Throughout our documentation, you will see examples which use this tool we call **Playground**.
-By using it, you can quickly see how Beagle work in real life.
-You can, as well, edit the code on the left, and select different platforms to run your code on.
-To better understand how to use this tool, you can check this [section]({{< ref path="playground/_index.md" >}}).

 ### Components